 It can be brought outside in a container during summer but must be brought back indoors at the first sign of frost.
 It has slim and slender leaves and blooms distinctly looking beautiful pendant flowers.

 Is Kalanchoe perennial or annual?

 Kalanchoe is a perennial succulent that is easy to grow indoors.
-It's a member of the Crassulaceae family and widely available at nurseries and garden centers.
+It’s a member of the Crassulaceae family and is widely available at nurseries and garden centers.

 Sometimes people mistook it for an annual because it doesn’t have a long-blooming season.
 Plus, it won’t survive the winter outside in many areas.

 Kalanchoe species are slow growers and take between two and five years to become mature and fully grown.

 The flowers of Kalanchoe are small and aren’t very delicate, but they’re quite beautiful in their way.
 Most garden places sell it in six-inch growing pots where it grows up to 12–14 inches tall.

 Plant growing summary:

 |Water||Water moderately and let the soil gets dry between the water cycle|